Security

 API key handling

 AgentMetrics API keys are hashed using HMAC-SHA256 before being stored.
-We never store your API key in plaintext.
-If you lose your API key, it cannot be recovered.
-Rotate it from the Settings page, which immediately invalidates the old key.
+The server never stores your key in plaintext.
+If you lose your API key, it cannot be recovered — rotate it from the Settings page, which immediately invalidates the old key.

 Store your API key in environment variables, not in source code.
 Keys committed to repositories should be rotated immediately.